TiddlyWiki/translations/README.md

 How to create or update a translation of TiddlyWiki
 ---------------------------------------------------

+Note: if you want to translate an non-left-to-right language (like Arablic), that's especially valuable and welcome, but may require extra efforts.
+Please start by announcing this in the community to get assistance (see the link above).

 1. First, check [here](https://github.com/TiddlyWiki/translations/tree/master/locales/core) if the translation you need already exists.
 2. Download a fresh copy of TiddlyWiki from  https://classic.tiddlywiki.com
 3. In another window, visit  https://github.com/TiddlyWiki/translations/blob/master/locales/core/en/locale.en.js and copy all the text to the clipboard